h-livv/tempest/README.md

 Observed that the slope of log(error) vs log(dx) approaches theoretical the order of convergence, validating the accuracy of the simulation.

-Detailed studies available in /Results and /docs
+Detailed convergence studies available in /Results and /docs

 ---